“When buying a piece of handmade jewellery, it should feel like an heirloom.”

-“I always wanted to do jewellery because it’s so imaginative and the possibilities are endless,” says Tracy of her pieces that are primarily handcrafted in sterling silver.
+“I love sculpting because it's so imaginative.
+And, to be able to apply it to jewellery?
+Well, the possibilities are endless,” says Tracy of her pieces that are primarily handcrafted in sterling silver.
 Most of the inspiration behind her collections comes from nature, whether it’s her love of koi fish from a childhood spent in Japan, the ephemeral beauty of a butterfly, or the striking braided rivers of Iceland.
 “I love seeing how I can make something out of metal but still have it retain a sense of life and movement.”

-Connecting and designing jewellery is a very personal process for Tracy, with much thought and multiple wax castings created before landing at the perfect place.
-“I’ve really come to understand the beauty of hand carving and I feel like, to some degree, it’s becoming a lost art.” she says, “I really enjoy the process of creating these small sculptures - designs that really surprise people.”
+Connecting and designing jewellery is a very personal process for Tracy, with much thought put into sculpting models and multiple wax castings created before landing a the perfect place.
+“I’ve really come to understand the beauty of hand carving and I feel like, to some degree, it’s becoming a lost art.”
+She says, “I really enjoy the process of creating these small sculptures - designs that really surprise people.”
 When designing, she always thinks in terms of a collection, and her goal is always to create something unique that will be appreciated and adored.

 Currently designing out of her studio northwest of Dublin, Tracy resides in a rambling country house with her husband, son, and Señor del Gato, her bench cat.
 Always open to collaboration, she welcomes custom orders.